The Rise of the Online MBA Courses: Why Should You Consider?

 The average proportion of prior work experience (8 years, average) for online MBA students shows 89%, including 9.4% of them veterans and active-duty students.
 Of course, online programs demand being severe with the rigorous academic curriculum.
 Most schools allow students to tailor the course offerings per individual needs; however, online attendance to live webinars, and online sessions in coursework credit their performance.

 As online MBA programs continue to grow in popularity, many learners want to understand how they differ from traditional on-campus MBAs.
-While both lead to the same degree and cover core management subjects, the learning format, flexibility, and overall experience vary significantly.
+While both lead to the same degree and cover core management subjects, the learning format, flexibility, and overall experience differ significantly.

 | Basis | Online MBA | Traditional MBA |